Advanced Chemistry

-Advanced Chemistry is a German hip hop group from Heidelberg in Baden-Württemberg, South Germany.
-Advanced Chemistry was founded in 1987 by Toni L, Linguist, Gee-One, DJ Mike MD (Mike Dippon) and MC Torch.
+Advanced Chemistry is a German hip-hop band from Heidelberg, Baden-Württemberg.
+It was founded in 1987 by Toni L, Linguist, Gee-One, DJ Mike MD (Mike Dippon) and MC Torch.
 Each member of the group holds German citizenship, and Toni L, Linguist, and Torch are of Italian, Ghanaian, and Haitian backgrounds, respectively.

-Influenced by North American socially conscious rap and the Native tongues movement, Advanced Chemistry is regarded as one of the main pioneers in German hip hop.
+Influenced by North American socially conscious rap and the Native tongues movement, Advanced Chemistry is regarded as one of the main pioneers in German hip-hop.
 They were one of the first groups to rap in German (although their name is in English).
-Furthermore, their songs tackled controversial social and political issues, distinguishing them from early German hip hop group "Die Fantastischen Vier" (The Fantastic Four), which had a more light-hearted, playful, party image.
+Furthermore, their songs tackled controversial social and political issues, distinguishing them from early German hip-hop group "Die Fantastischen Vier" (The Fantastic Four), which had a more light-hearted, playful, party image.